Gene Anthony Ray: Personal life and death

-"Ray remained a 'frantic partygoer' with a self-confessed weakness for drink and drugs.
-As his life fell apart, he slept on park benches, and during a failed attempt to launch a Fame-style dance school in Milan, shared a flat there with a porn actress.
+Ray "remained a 'frantic partygoer' with a self-confessed weakness for drinking and drugs.
+As his life fell apart, he slept on park benches and during a failed attempt to launch a Fame-style dance school in Milan, shared a flat there with a porn actress.
 In 1996, he was diagnosed HIV positive.
-He suffered a stroke in 2003. :"Flamboyantly camp, he brushed aside questions about his sexuality.
-He never married."
+Flamboyantly camp, he brushed aside questions about his sexuality.
+He never married.

 Ray died on November 14, 2003, aged 41, from complications of a stroke he had suffered in June that year and complications from AIDS.